Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: Applications

-Now we obtain a total of $240$ such constants.
-Plugging the expansion coefficients into (\ref{order1}), (\ref{order2}), and (\ref{order3}) and solving the corresponding linear system, the number of parameters is reduced to $52$. $10$ of these parameters occur in expressions that do not involve derivatives such as $H_{Ap}$, $H_{AI}$, i.e., are of type $\mu$, while $42$ occur in expressions that do involve derivatives and thus are denoted as $\nu$.
+Now we obtain a total of 240 such constants.
+Plugging the expansion coefficients into Eqs.~(\ref{order1})--(\ref{order3}) and solving the corresponding linear system, the number of parameters is reduced to 52.
+10 of these parameters occur in expressions that do not involve derivatives such as $H_{Ap}$, $H_{AI}$, i.e., are of type $\mu$, while 42 occur in expressions that do involve derivatives and thus are denoted as $\nu$.

-The matter principal polynomial of GLED was first computed by Rubilar (cf. \cite{2009JPhA...42U5402I}).
+The matter principal polynomial of GLED was first computed by Rubilar \cite{Itin_2009}.
 Computing the gravitational principal polynomial of the perturbative expansion of area metric gravity, we finally see that, up to our chosen perturbation order, the two polynomials describe precisely the same vanishing set and thus, in particular, satisfy the second condition (\ref{pertA2}).
-Thus, also for the case of perturbative area metric gravity, the imposed diffeomorphism invariance renders the two theories causally compatible and the construction algorithm hence terminates.
-We, therefore, find that the most general theory of gravity that is compatible with a linear theory of electrodynamics contains $52$ unknown parameters.
-The precise expression that we obtained is provided in \cite{TobiMaster}.
+Thus, also for the case of perturbative area metric gravity, already the imposed diffeomorphism invariance renders the two theories causally compatible and the construction algorithm terminates.
+We therefore find that the most general theory of gravity that is compatible with a linear theory of electrodynamics contains 52 unknown parameters in its cubic expansion.
+The precise expression that we obtained is provided in \cite{Reinhart_2019}.